litestar-org/litestar/docs/usage/testing.rst

                     assert response.text == "healthy"

-Since we would probably need to use the client in multiple places, it's better to make it into a pytest fixture:
+Since we would probably need to use the client in multiple places, it is better to make it into a pytest fixture:

 .. tab-set::